wingify/readme-central/reference/API/metric-reports/get-all-metric-reports.md

 ### Notes

-Ensure to replace `Your-API-Token` and `Your-Cookie-Data` with valid values before executing the request.
+Ensure to replace `Your-API-Token`  with valid values before executing the request.